Too often, a company only concentrates on its consumer-facing brand.

 The dangers of an inferior employee brand

 A weak employer brand could prevent you from picking up new customers because prospective clients often look on social media to learn more about a company.
 And when they do, they might see poor reviews of your business given by ex-employees.

->

-> This is bad news if your customers only want to do business with companies who treat their employees fairly.
+This is bad news if your customers only want to do business with companies that treat their employees fairly.
 By not making your employer branding the best it can be, you'll sabotage your hiring efforts.
 And when your reputation suffers, you'll have to offer a lot more money to attract cream-of-the-crop talent.

->

-> 8 ways to improve your employer brand
+8 ways to improve your employer brand